 Is strange, is it peculiar to me only that Dec 31 feels so different from 1 Jan?
 It is less than 24 hours apart!
 In December, I have a strong compulsion to answer one important question, which is ‘What had I done for the whole year?’
 If I don’t do this quickly in the last week of December, I will be swamped by activities in the coming new year and I would have no time to look back!

-Here are the few areas that I normally stop and reflect:
+Here are the few areas that I stop and reflect on:

 - Family – Have I spent enough time with them and put them first?

 - Health – Is my exercise regime on target?
-How am I doing for my physical and mental health?
+How am I doing in my physical and mental health?

-- Social – Have I proactively keep in touch with my friends and maintain the relationship?
+- Social – Have I proactively kept in touch with my friends and maintain the relationship?